abdlghany/Status200/Ripoff/README.md

   -- Top sales in index
   -- 5 categories per row in home page
   -- add product price to product.html
- -->
+  -- retern the user to where they  were before they where redirected to the login screen TODO -->